IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Evaluation

-Compared to the stages in the three mentioned pipelines, the base allocations for the summarization stage used in the sum-qa and NLP pipelines provide a larger span of changes in the required CPU cores (see Appendix~\ref{appendix}).
+Compared to the stages in the three mentioned pipelines, the base allocations for the summarization stage used in the sum-qa and NLP pipelines provide a larger span of changes in the required CPU cores (see Appendix~\ref{appendix-stage-specifications}).
 For example, the resource difference between the heaviest and lightest model in the Object Detection stage of the video pipeline is $8 - 1 = 7$, while it is more than doubled in the summarization stage ($16 - 1 = 15$).
 Consequently, we observe a longer span of differences between the FA2-low and FA2-high approaches in these two pipelines.
-In both approaches, \namex{} can adapt to the load using the second least heavy models, resulting in a cost reduction of 3x and 4x with only 0.5 loss in the normalized accuracy measure.
+In both approaches, \namex{} can adapt to the load using the second least heavy models, resulting in a cost reduction of 3x and 2x with only 2 and 1 loss value in the inference $\accuracy$.
+It should be noted that the initial spikes in $\accuracy$ are due to the initial setting.
+The optimizer then immediately adjusts the models in response to the workload.